UFC 37.5: As Real As It Gets: Predictions & Analysis

 A few statistical edges stand out.
 Lawler throws significantly more leather — a 4.1 sig. strike per minute gap.
 Lawler is far more active with takedowns, averaging 6.0 more per 15 minutes.
 Lawler has tighter striking defense, making opponents miss more often.

 The Pick: Robbie Lawler over Steve Berger.
-The model is firm on this one: Lawler at 75%.
+We're leaning Lawler here at 69%, a solid but not overwhelming edge.

 Tony Fryklund vs Rodrigo Ruas